UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

     - Start an interactive session with multiple cores
     - Test to be on an interactive node with multiple cores
+    - Run an interactive-friendly Python script on multiple cores
-    - Run Python scripts on multiple cores
+    - Run an interactive-unfriendly Python script on multiple cores
     - End an interactive session

 Exercise 2.1: start an interactive node